Internet-of-People/iop-profile-server/docs/ARCH-PS-Component-Layers.md

 ## Data Layer

-Profile server stores most of its data to a database, but images of identity profiles are stored in separate files on disk.
+Profile server stores all of its data to a database, except for images of identity profiles that are stored in separate files on disk.
-Data layer thus contains:
+Data layer contains:

- * Modules related to database access and structure.
+ * Modules related to the database access and its structure.
- * Database component that is responsible for initialization of the database during the startup and cleanup during shutdown.
+ * Database component that is responsible for initialization of the database during the startup and database cleanup tasks.
  * Image manager component that cares about loading and storing images as well as image processing.